amcneil36/amcneil36.github.io/blogs/prioritization.md

 Suppose user stories B and C are considered incredibly likely to fail but user story A has minimal risk associated to it.
 We might want to go with user story A. So having information about risk is helpful to determine what to do in which order.

-### Prioritizing between independently releaseable work and work that is not independently releaseable
+### Prioritizing between independently releaseable work vs prioritizing between work that is not independently releaseable
+For the most part, we have talked about prioritizing between independently releaseable work so far.
+If you have some stories, you place business value points at the epic level and prioritize the epic against other independently releaseable stories which may or may not be epics.